 Working methods of the Executive Board and the Supervisory Board as well as shareholder participation

-By law, shareholders are involved in fundamental decisions such as amendments to the Articles of Association, the appropriation of net retained profits, the issue of new shares and the repurchase of treasury shares, as well as in significant structural changes. adesso has only one class of shares, all of which carry the same voting rights.
-The company provides shareholders with a proxy to exercise their voting rights at the Annual General Meeting.
-During the COVID-19 pandemic, the legislator created a framework in which virtual Annual General Meetings could temporarily be held without the physical presence of shareholders and their proxies, even without corresponding provisions in the Articles of Association.
+In the context of the COVID-19 pandemic, the legislator has created a framework in which virtual Annual General Meetings can be held without the physical presence of shareholders and their proxies, even temporarily without corresponding provisions in the Articles of Association.
 The company made use of this in 2020, 2021 and 2022.
-The 2022 Annual General Meeting also resolved to open up the company's Articles of Association to participation in the Annual General Meeting via the Internet with regard to the options already provided for by the Shareholder Rights Directive (ARUG) and Section 118 (2) AktG.
+The Annual General Meeting 2022 also decided to amend the company's Articles of Association with regard to the possibilities already provided for by the Shareholders' Rights Directive (ARUG) and in Section 118 (2) of the German Stock Corporation Act (AktG) for participating in the Annual General Meeting via the internet.
 The Articles of Association contain provisions to enable electronic participation in the Annual General Meeting, postal voting and video and audio transmission of the Annual General Meeting.
-In addition, in accordance with Section 118 (2) AktG, the Articles of Association provide for certain cases in which members of the Supervisory Board may participate in the Annual General Meeting by means of video and audio transmission.
-In the 2023 financial year, adesso again organised the Annual General Meeting as a virtual Annual General Meeting in accordance with the current legal situation and the company's Articles of Association.
-In the 2024 financial year, the Annual General Meeting will again be organised as an in-person event for the first time.
+In addition, the Articles of Association provide for certain cases in which members of the Supervisory Board may participate in the Annual General Meeting by means of video and audio transmission in accordance with Section 118 (2) AktG.
+While adesso held the Annual General Meeting as a virtual general meeting in 2023 in accordance with the current legal situation and the company's Articles of Association, adesso temporarily returned to a face-to-face general meeting in the 2024 financial year.
+For the current financial year 2025, the Annual General Meeting is to be held as a virtual Annual General Meeting again.

 Executive Board of adesso SE

 The Executive Board is responsible for managing the company.
-Beyond this, there are no committees with decision-making authority for the company or Group-wide matters.
-Each member of the Executive Board is authorised to represent the company individually.
-The principle of overall responsibility applies, whereby the members of the Executive Board are jointly responsible for the entire management of the company.
-Rules of procedure for the work of the Executive Board have been in place since 17 March 2011, last updated on 10 December 2020.
-The Executive Board generally holds a recorded meeting every two weeks.
-In 2023, the Executive Board consisted of five members until 30 June 2023, seven members until 31 December 2023 and then five members again until the date of this declaration.
-The Executive Board prepares the corporate planning and organises the internal reporting structures with regard to operational business development and risk management.
-In accordance with recommendation A.1 of the GCGC, the Executive Board systematically identifies and assesses the risks and opportunities for the company associated with social and environmental factors as well as the ecological and social impact of the company's activities.
-In addition to long-term economic goals, the corporate strategy also takes appropriate account of ecological and social goals.
-Corporate planning includes corresponding financial and sustainability-related targets.
-The Executive Board informs the Supervisory Board regularly, promptly and comprehensively about all key aspects of business development, significant business transactions and, at least quarterly, about the current earnings situation.
-Deviations in the course of business or further business development from established plans and targets are explained by the Executive Board to the Supervisory Board.
-Long-term succession planning for appointments to the Management Board in accordance with recommendation B.2 of the GCGC is carried out through regular discussions between the Chairmen of the Management Board and the Supervisory Board.
-The contract terms and extension options for current members of the Executive Board are discussed and possible successors are discussed.
+There are no other decision-making bodies for the company or group-wide matters.
+Each member of the Executive Board has sole power of representation.
+The principle of joint responsibility applies, whereby the members of the Executive Board bear joint responsibility for the entire management.
+Rules of procedure for the work of the Executive Board have existed since 17 March 2011, last updated on 20 March 2025.
+The Executive Board usually holds a recorded meeting every two weeks.
+In 2024, the board consisted of five members throughout.
+The board prepares the corporate planning and organises the internal reporting structures with regard to operational business development and risk management.
+In line with recommendation A.1 of the GCGC, the board systematically identifies and assesses the risks and opportunities associated with social and environmental factors for the company, as well as the ecological and social impacts of the company's activities.
+In addition to long-term economic goals, ecological and social goals are also given appropriate consideration in the corporate strategy.
+The corporate planning includes corresponding financial and sustainability-related goals.
+The Management Board informs the Supervisory Board regularly, promptly and comprehensively about all material aspects of business development, significant business transactions and, at least quarterly, about the current earnings situation.
+The Executive Board explains to the Supervisory Board any deviations in the course of business or future business development from the established plans and targets.
+Long-term succession planning for appointments to the Executive Board within the meaning of recommendation B.2 of the German Corporate Governance Code is carried out by means of regular discussions between the Chairmen of the Executive Board and Supervisory Board.
+The contractual terms and renewal options for current Executive Board members are discussed, along with possible successors.

 Supervisory Board of adesso SE

-The approval of the Supervisory Board is obtained for fundamental transactions of the Executive Board.
-The Supervisory Board has adopted a list of transactions requiring approval, for which the Executive Board is generally bound by the approval of the Supervisory Board.
-The list of transactions requiring approval is part of the Executive Board's rules of procedure.
-Rules of procedure for the work of the Supervisory Board have been in place since 27 June 2018, last updated on 18 March 2024.
-The rules of procedure are available on the company's website in accordance with recommendation D.1 of the GCGC.
+The Supervisory Board's consent is obtained for fundamental transactions of the Management Board.
+The Supervisory Board has approved a list of transactions requiring consent, for which the Management Board is generally bound by the consent of the Supervisory Board.
+The list of transactions requiring approval is part of the rules of procedure for the Management Board.
+Rules of procedure for the work of the Supervisory Board have been in place since 27 June 2018 and were last updated on 18 March 2024.
+In accordance with recommendation D.1 of the German Corporate Governance Code, the rules of procedure are available on the company's website.

-The Supervisory Board forms an Audit Committee consisting of two members of the Supervisory Board.
-The Audit Committee has an advisory function for the Supervisory Board.
-Since 27 May 2021, the Audit Committee has consisted of the members Hermann Kögler (Chairman) and Rainer Rudolf, who fulfil the necessary qualifications for committee work in accordance with recommendation D.3 of the GCGC due to their many years of work in commercial enterprises.
-For example, the Chairman of the Audit Committee spent over 12 years as Chief Financial Officer/Controlling Officer and Spokesman of the Management Board of COGNOS AG (today: Carl Remigius Fresenius Education Group), one of the largest private and independent education groups in Germany.
-Since the founding of today's adesso SE, Rainer Rudolf was Chairman of the Executive Board for 14 years and was responsible for the company's commercial activities, among other things.
-Even after leaving the Executive Board, Mr Rudolf managed various companies as a member of the Executive Board, member of the management or managing director.
+The Supervisory Board forms an audit committee consisting of two members of the Supervisory Board.
+The audit committee has an advisory function for the Supervisory Board.
+Since 27 May 2021, the audit committee has consisted of the members Hermann Kögler (chairman) and Rainer Rudolf, who, due to their many years of service in commercial enterprises, have the necessary qualifications for the committee's work in accordance with recommendation D.3 of the GCGC.
+For example, the Chairman of the Audit Committee served for more than 12 years as the CFO/CFO and Spokesman of the Management Board of COGNOS AG (today: Carl Remigius Fresenius Education Group), one of the largest private and independent education groups in Germany.
+Rainer Rudolf served as CEO of the company, now known as adesso SE, for 14 years since its foundation and was responsible, among other things, for the company's commercial activities.
+Even after leaving the Executive Board, Rudolf managed various companies as a board member, member of the management or managing director.
+The Supervisory Board also forms a Nomination Committee consisting of two members of the Supervisory Board.
+Since 15 December 2022, the Nomination Committee has consisted of Prof. Dr. Volker Gruhn (Chairman) and Rainer Rudolf.

-The age limit for Supervisory Board members within the meaning of recommendation C.2 of the DCKG is derived from the rules of procedure and the competence profile of the Supervisory Board.
+The age limit for members of the Supervisory Board as defined in recommendation C.2 of the German Corporate Governance Code is derived from the rules of procedure and the profile of skills and expertise of the Supervisory Board.
 Accordingly, persons who have reached the age of 80 should no longer be elected or appointed.

-The Supervisory Board has the appointed auditor explain the course of the audit and key findings from the audit of the annual financial statements and the consolidated financial statements.
-Consultancy and agency services provided by a member of the Supervisory Board require the approval of the entire Supervisory Board by resolution.
-There are two authorised consultancy agreements between the company and members of the Supervisory Board.
+The Supervisory Board arranges for the appointed auditor to explain the audit process and key findings from the audit of the annual financial statements and the consolidated financial statements.
+The approval of the entire Supervisory Board by resolution is required for consulting and brokerage services provided by a member of the Supervisory Board.
+There are two approved consulting contracts between the company and members of the Supervisory Board.
 The Supervisory Board meets at least four times in a financial year.
-Further details on the specific work of the Supervisory Board in the reporting period can be found in the current report of the Supervisory Board.
-In accordance with recommendation D.12 of the GCGC, the Supervisory Board also carried out a self-assessment in 2023 in connection with the submission of the declaration of conformity pursuant to Section 161 AktG.
-This involved assessing how effectively the Supervisory Board has fulfilled its duties overall.
-The self-assessment takes place as part of a plenary discussion in which each member of the Supervisory Board (self-)critically assesses the effectiveness of the Supervisory Board's activities.
-As part of this self-assessment, the current situation is analysed and compared with a defined target.
-To date, the Supervisory Board has not used external consultants for its self-assessment.
+Further details on the specific work of the Supervisory Board during the reporting period can be found in the current report of the Supervisory Board.
+In accordance with recommendation D.12 of the German Corporate Governance Code, the Supervisory Board also carried out a self-assessment in 2024 in connection with the submission of the declaration of conformity in accordance with Section 161 of the German Stock Corporation Act (AktG).
+This included an assessment of how effectively the Supervisory Board has fulfilled its duties overall.
+The self-assessment takes place in the context of a plenary discussion in which each member of the Supervisory Board critically and self-critically evaluates the effectiveness of their work on the Supervisory Board.
+As part of this self-assessment, the current situation is evaluated and compared with a defined target.
+To date, the Supervisory Board has not used an external consultant for the self-assessment.

 Diversity